ptsteadman/best-stories-online/_posts/2015-10-23-Young-Millenials-Older-Millennials.markdown

 brought on by the crash of a housing bubble that few even realized existed.
 The parents of

-"We are especially impressed to see how Millennial teens are resiliently and optimistically responding to adversity and preparing to win in the game of life," said Stephen Friedman, President of MTV.

-As the primary elections approach, pollsters have uncovered striking differences between the younger and older age cohorts within the Millennial generation.

 Black Lives Matter